-Mike Vasich strips away the facade of ancient myths to find the jagged edges.
-He destroys the idea of heroes and embraces the chaos of disillusionment.
+Mike Vasich strips away the facade of ancient myths to find the jagged edges, destroying the idea of heroes and embracing the chaos of disillusionment.
 These are not revised folklore; they are visceral, irreverent dives into the dark corners where the divine and mortal collide.
 This is existential dread masked in the blood and grit of gods.

 Exiled and tortured by the gods, Loki swears vengeance.
 He will summon the mighty Fenris Wolf and the legendary Midgard Serpent, and they will lead an army of giants and all the dead in Niflheim.
 Brimming with the power of the most destructive being in the Nine Worlds, he will not rest till Asgard is in ashes and all the gods are dead under his heel.